neoforged/.github/primers/1.21.11/index.md

     - Server - `PiercingWeapon#attack`
 - Server-only:
     - Get all entities that:
-        - Are between the min and max reach of the weapon, in blocks
+        - Are within the entity's attack range `DataComponents#ATTACK_RANGE`
         - Are within the hitbox constructed from the reach starting at the player's eye position
         - If `PiercingWeapon#canHitEntity` returns true:
+            - Player is not invulnerable or dead, and
+            - Either:
+                - Entity is an `Interaction` entity
+            - Or:
                 - Entity can be hit by a projectile
                 - If both players, that this player can harm the other player
-            - If living, the living entity was not stabbed in the last ten ticks
                 - Is not a passenger of the same vehicle
     - Call `LivingEntity#stabAttack` on each entity
 - `LivingEntity#onAttack` is fired
 - `LivingEntity#lungeForwardMaybe` is fired
+- Server-only:
-- Server-only: `PiercingWeapon#makeHitSound` and `makeSound` is played
+    - `PiercingWeapon#makeHitSound` is played if at least one entity was hit
+    - `PiercingWeapon#makeSound` is played
 - `LivingEntity#swing` is fired

 ```java